cmu-sei/usersim/docs/developer-guide.md

 add it to the UserSim's internal structures, which will make the task trigger during the next cycle (unless you choose to start it paused).

-Note: pending the proposed change to the task `parameters` method, your validate may not need to call `validate_config` at all.

-Please see the [API Reference](#api) for the full API reference.
+Please see the API Reference for the full API reference.

 ### Platform-Locked Tasks